South Dakota vacation rental tax guide

 What charges are taxable?

-Before collecting any short-term rental taxes from your guests, you need to be aware of whether any taxes have already been collected for you.
-Short-term rental marketplaces such as Airbnb and Vrbo are required to collect and pay lodging taxes for all transactions within the state.
+STR marketplaces are required to collect and pay lodging taxes for all transactions within South Dakota.
+STR operators aren’t responsible for lodging tax remittance on sales that go through a marketplace.
 If taxes aren’t being collected for you, you’re responsible for collecting and remitting them to state tax authorities.

-In South Dakota, purchases of accommodations by organizations including Indian Tribes, U.S. government agencies, South Dakota government agencies, South Dakota public or municipal corporations, volunteer fire or ambulance departments, public schools, religious or private schools, nonprofit hospitals or relief agencies, governments from other states or the District of Columbia that provide a similar exemption for South Dakota governments, governments of states without a sales tax, and foreign diplomats and consular personnel are exempt from South Dakota sales tax.
+In South Dakota, purchases of accommodations by organizations including Indian tribes, U.S. government agencies, South Dakota government agencies, South Dakota public or municipal corporations, volunteer fire or ambulance departments, public schools, religious or private schools, nonprofit hospitals or relief agencies, governments from other states or the District of Columbia that provide a similar exemption for South Dakota governments, governments of states without a sales tax, and foreign diplomats and consular personnel are exempt from South Dakota lodging taxes.
 Organizations must present exemption certificates and purchases must be paid for directly with organization funds.

 After you’ve collected taxes from your guests, it’s time to file your tax returns with the South Dakota Department of Revenue.
+In South Dakota, you can file returns and pay tax online or manually.
 The South Dakota Department of Revenue allows credit card payments, but you may be charged convenience fees for this type of payment.

 When do I need to file my returns?